What is Technical Communication?

 Style Guides

 Along with markup languages, a technical communicator has to follow whatever style guide a company uses.
-A chapter has already discussed one of the more common style guides, the Microsoft Style Guide, but below is a list of style guides that many companies use and adapt from to create their own style guides.
+Chapter 6 discusses one of the more common style guides, the Microsoft Style Guide, but below is a list of style guides that many companies use and adapt from to create their own style guides.

 - The Chicago Manual of Style